nikharmsingh/moneytracker/wiki/faq.md

 ### Is my password stored securely?

 Yes, Money Tracker uses Werkzeug's security functions to hash passwords before storing them in the database.
 The original password is never stored, only a secure hash.
+Additionally:

+- Strong password requirements are enforced (minimum length, complexity)
+- Account lockout occurs after multiple failed login attempts
+- Two-factor authentication adds an extra layer of security
+- Password changes require verification of your current password

 ## Transactions and Categories